Executable-Spreadsheet/SpreadSheet/docs/StringTable.md

 ```c
 #define StringCmp(a, b)
 ```
-This is a macro for comparing string ids.
+This is a macro for comparing strings by their ids.
 It is equivalent to `a == b` so yeah.